matoy/AzureReservedInstanceUsageCheck/README.md

 When deployment is done, you can get your Azure function's URL in the output variables.
 Trigger it manually in your favorite browser and eventually look at the logs in the function.
-After you execute the function for the first time, it might need 5-10 minutes before it works because it has to install Az module.
-Re-execute it again if necessary and be patient, it will work.
+After you execute the function for the first time, it might (will) need 5-10 minutes before it works because it has to install Az module.
+You even might get an HTTP 500 error.
+Give the function some time to initialize, re-execute it again if necessary and be patient, it will work.
 </br>
 </br>

 ## Monitoring integration
 From there, you just have to call your function's URL from your monitoring system.

-You can find a script example in 'monitoring-script-example' folder which makes a GET request, outputs the result, looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.
+You can find a script example in "monitoring-script-example" folder which makes a GET request, outputs the result, looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.

 Calling the function once a day should be enough since data provided by the Azure API is usage rate on a daily basis.

-You can modify reservation usage 'warning' and 'critical' thresholds within the GET parameters of the URL (just add &warning=90&critical=80 for example).
+You can modify reservation usage "warning" and "critical" thresholds within the GET parameters of the URL (just add &warning=90&critical=80 for example).

 Default values are 99 and 98 percent.